arumie/performant-rag-demo/README.md

 ### Starting Qdrant with Docker

-To start Qdrant with Docker, use the following command:
+To start Qdrant locally with Docker, use the following command:

 ```bash
 docker run -p 6333:6333 qdrant/qdrant